Mondanite Magazine

 - Courage and perseverance, not only on the side of the patient but more importantly on the side of the doctor.
 Many cancer patients die because their doctors give up on them very early.
 Those doctors do not have the courage and perseverance necessary to go forward.
 Also, if the patient does not have enough courage and perseverance, he may choose to stop treatment early.
 The only people who win the war are the ones who go to war fully charged and prepared to win.

-Q. You deal with life and death, hope and disillusionment, courage and fear, where do you get your strength from?
+Q. You deal with life and death, hope and disillusionment, courage and fear.
+Where do you get your strength from?

-Q. You say “here in my clinic I am closest to God.
+Q. You say, "Here in my clinic, I am closest to God.
 Here I feel the awe of responsibility, the responsibility of life and death.
-Also here I feel the awe of nobility and sacredness?”
+Also, here I feel the awe of nobility and sacredness."
+What do you mean by that?

 A. A cancer doctor’s work and his relationship with his patients are sacred.
 To achieve sacredness, the doctor should rise above himself.